 In the 2009 study, participants lost an average of 2–4 pounds over 12 weeks when consuming ACV daily.
 While this is promising, it’s far from the dramatic results some influencers claim.
 ACV is not a magic bullet but may complement a healthy diet and exercise routine.

-Pros and Cons of Using ACV for Weight Loss
+Pros and Cons of Using ACV for traditionally used as part of a balanced wellness routine

 Pros